Grant Thornton — full event log

 sustainability_report p.4

-Following a formal tender process, Crowe U.K. LLP appointed as the Group's new auditor with effect from 31 December 2022 financial year.
-Mazars LLP resigns following completion of the 31 December 2021 audit.
+Following formal tender process, Crowe U.K. LLP was appointed as new auditor effective from 31 December 2022 financial year.
+Mazors LLP resigned following completion of the 31 December 2021 audit.

 sustainability_report p.6